aldenso/zfssa_utils/README.md

     19233                     21 files
 ```

-### Explorer Scheduler
+### Explorer Scheduler (not in windows platform)

-The script 'zfssa-sched-explorer' is useful to schedule regular explorers, even when you make changes in he directory, the script will detect events and will remove previous old files schedules and add the new ones.
+The script 'zfssa-sched-explorer' is useful to schedule regular explorers, even when you make changes in the directory, the script will detect events and will remove previous old files schedules and add the new ones.

 ```sh
 zfssa-sched-explorer -h